rgklab/StructuredNNs/README.md

 ```

 ## Setup
-StrNN can be installed using `pip install strnn`.
+The StrNN can be installed using `pip install strnn`.

-The flow experiments in the paper can be reproduced using `torch==2.0.1` with cuda version 11.7.
+If you are interested in reproducing our flow experiments, we instead recommend using an editable install.
+To do so, clone this repository and then run `pip install -e .` The flow experiments in the paper can be reproduced using `torch==2.0.1` with cuda version 11.7.

 ## Quick Start